Eye conditions and symptoms

 Digital eye strain

-Focusing on a digital screen for an extended period of time can cause eye strain and exacerbate any other symptoms you are experiencing
+Focusing on a digital screen for an extended period of time can cause eye strain and exacerbate any other symptoms you are experiencing.

 Learn about digital eye strain